Skylarks 2022 - 2023

 During the Spring Term we will focus on a further two texts to inspire our writing.
 First, we will be exploring Norse Mythology and writing our own myths based on the book 'Arthur and the Golden Rope' by Joe Todd-Stanton.
 This will fit in wonderfully with our learning on the Vikings in the foundation subjects.
 During this unit of work we will focus on using expanded noun phrases, relative clauses, paragraphs and commas to avoid ambiguity.

-We will then be reading ‘The Darkest Dark' by Chris Hadfield .
-We will use this beautiful story to help us write a formal biography about Chris Hadfield.
-During this unit we will focus on using a variety of verb forms, commas to clarify meaning or avoid ambiguity and brackets, dashes or commas to indicate parenthesis.
+We will then be reading ‘Malala's Magic Pencil' by Malala Yousafzai .
+We will use this beautiful story of Malala's life to help us write an autobiography about her life.
+During this unit we will focus on using a variety of conjunctions, adverbials to link ideas, relative clauses and brackets, dashes or commas to indicate parenthesis.

 During the Spring Term will be continuing to work on the Year 5 objectives, consolidating our learning from the Autumn Term and moving on to look at some new concepts.
-We will be focusing on formal written methods for multiplication and division, fractions and measure (area and perimeter).
+We will be focusing on formal written methods for multiplication and division, as well as fractions, decimals and percentages.
 We will also revisit the four operations regularly through daily 4-A-Day activities.

 During the Autumn Term we will explore our class theme ‘Identity’.
 We will be developing our inquiry skills by asking and answering historical questions about our local ancestors and will be completing a local history study on Lostock Gralam.
 We will also explore questions about who we are, where we come from and how Lostock has changed over time.
 We will learn about key aspects of Northwich's history including the Lion Salt Works, Anderton Boat Lift and Robert's Bakery.